Cooking with Mamma C

 Jump to Recipe

-Pasta e Piselli (Pasta with Peas) is my favorite one-pot meal from Naples!
-It's ready in less than 30 minutes!
+You can make Pasta with Peas (Piselli) in less than 30 minutes!
+You'll love this one-pot, easy recipe from Naples.
 Add bacon if you wish, and don't miss the video!

 Hand taking a spoonful of pasta e piselli (pasta with peas) from a bowl on a plate